ozum/pg-structure/docs/nav.01.guide/guide--nc/relation-names.md

 Provided built-in functions `short` and `descriptive` tries to generate shortest name possible considering number of relations and number of join tables between same tables. `descriptive` adds adjectives more freely compared to `short`.
 Most of the time, they generate same names.

-## Custom Function
+## Custom Functions

 It could be a better solution to provide your own custom naming function according to your needs.
-Please see [relation name function description](/nav.02.api/#relationnamefunction) for details.
+Please see [relation name functions description](/nav.02.api/#relationnamefunctions) for details.